Curated by Teri Hackett

 The theme of the installation is freedom to re-imagine decor as the intersection between nature and culture.
 For an hour the Gallery contains a synthetic landscape transgressing the natural boundaries of its physical space.

 The installation expands upon earlier site-specific installations made after Condon returned from China in 2014.
 Since then, her mother's vintage wallpapers and fabrics inspire her to incorporate the décor in her childhood home as a formative artistic influence.
 As a child Condon experienced the repeated patterns as confining, a trap.
-Now, setting the patterns and images free in a river of free-floating associations redefines the improvisational tecniques of scroll painting in dimensional space.
+Now, setting the patterns and images free in a river of free-floating associations redefines the improvisational techniques of scroll painting in dimensional space.

 January 5 - February 18, 2018